-Automatic artifact rejection in FieldTrip is a sophisticated and complicated approach to artifact rejection, that withouth full understanding of all the steps involved will unavoidably lead to more harm than good.
+Automatic artifact rejection in FieldTrip is a sophisticated and complicated approach to artifact rejection, that without full understanding of all the steps involved will unavoidably lead to more harm than good.
 Only when you fully understand your data and the artifacts you will be dealing with, will you be able to set appropriate parameters for automatic artifact rejection.
-We therefor advice to first deal with artifacts manually, using either ft_databrowser or ft_rejectvisual.
+We therefore advise to first deal with artifacts manually, using either ft_databrowser or ft_rejectvisual.
 If what follows below is unclear at any point ask your colleagues or post a question on the mailinglist.

 Before further analysis in any of the other tutorials, it is best to have artifact free data.
 Within FieldTrip you can choose to do visual/manual or automatic artifact detection and rejection.

 For a successful analysis of EEG or MEG signals, “clean” data is required.
 That means that you should try to reduce variance in the data due to factors unrelated to your experimental conditions.
 One of the factors that is difficult to control for is the presence of artifacts in the data.
 These artifacts can be physiological or the result of the acquisition electronics.
 The strongest physiological artifacts stem from eye blinks, eye movements and head movements.
 Muscle artifacts from swallowing and neck contraction can be a problem as well.
 An example of artifacts related to the electronics are 'SQUID jumps' or spikes.